EpicOrange/riichi_advanced/documentation/documentation_json.md

 A galaxy east wind `"11z"` can be used as any wind `"1z","2z","3z","4z"`, but there are scoring implications for when the galaxy tile is used as its original tile (here, the east wind `"1z"`).
 Thus whenever `"11z"` maps to `"1z"`, we want to give it an attribute `"original"`, so we can later score based on how many `"original"` tiles exist in hand.

 The problem with adding an attribute merely for scoring purposes is that attributes are tied to the match engine, and so we have the unfortunate situation where `"11z"` doesn't map to `"1z"`, making `["1z", "11z"]` not a valid pair to the matching engine.
 You can avoid this by prefixing your attribute with `"_"`, which renders the attribute invisible to tile comparisons.
-Note that `"_original"` and `"original"` are considered the same attribute otherwise.
+Note that `"_original"` and `"original"` are considered the same attribute otherwise -- the attribute is still there and match specifications can check for that attribute, it's just ignored when comparing two tiles.

 That's why the actual definition in the galaxy ruleset looks like:

 - `["set_tile_alias_all", ["11z"], [["1z","_original"],"2z","3z","4z"]]`

+### The joker solver

+At scoring time, the engine solves for all possible joker assignments (up to some unspecified limit) and scores the hand according to each possible assignment.
+The underlying mechanism involves encoding the hand and feeding it into a SMT solver (z3) to solve for the identity of each joker.

+The only significant ruleset-writing "gotcha" that arises from this method, is that `"any"` jokers are shorthandthe joker solver uses the tiles in the wall to determine what jokers can be <<TODO: finish off this section of the documentation>>

 ## Interrupt levels